mihaildu/ra-resource-aggregator/README.md

 #### EDIT

 The props are similar to `LIST`.
-One difference is that every non-main resource must include the `id` field in `fields`.
+One difference is that every resource must include the `id` field in `fields`.
 The thing is that every field must be a unique string (since it's aggregated), so `fields` supports the following format